alexandrainst/danlp/README.md

 Natural Language Processing is an active area of research and it consists of many different tasks.
 The DaNLP repository provides an overview of Danish models for some of the most common NLP tasks.

-The repository is under development and this is the list of [NLP tasks](https://danlp-alexandra.readthedocs.io/en/latest/tasks.html) we have covered and plan to cover in the repository.
+The repository is continuously evolving and here is the list of [NLP tasks](https://danlp-alexandra.readthedocs.io/en/latest/tasks.html) we currently cover in the repository.
 -  [Embedding of text](docs/docs/tasks/embeddings.md)
 -  [Part of speech](docs/docs/tasks/pos.md)
 -  [Named Entity Recognition](docs/docs/tasks/ner.md)